-Note: The number of independent directors shall be increased and elected at proper timing in accordance with regulations.
-Also, more than half of directors are not employees or managers concurrently.
+Note: The number of independent directors shall be increased and elected at the shareholders' meeting in 2023 in accordance with regulations.
+Also, more than one-third of directors are not employees or managers concurrently.

 B. List of the top 10 shareholders in the principal shareholders in Poya institutional shareholders listed above who are themselves institutional shareholders